longnguyen1112/unnamed_side_project/README.md

 - Ensure compliance with relevant financial regulations and data protection laws, especially for a trading-related application.

 This tech stack leverages the strengths of Angular for frontend development and Java Spring for backend development, providing a robust foundation for your web application.
 Adjust the specific technologies within the stack based on your team's expertise and project requirements.

+### Research and Progress (since there's no Agile tracker yet):

+**Long**:
+- implementing a few basic restful apis
+- configure database so everyone can download and access the same data
+- reading on how to set up spring application on EC2 AWS and Amazon RDS for postgresql